WPXA-TV

 WPXA-TV (channel 14) is a television station licensed to Rome, Georgia, United States, broadcasting the Ion Television network to the Atlanta area.
-The station is owned and operated by the Ion Media subsidiary of the E. W. Scripps Company, and maintains offices on North Cobb Parkway (US 41) in Marietta; its transmitter is located on Bear Mountain, near the Cherokee–Bartow county line.
+Owned by the Ion Media subsidiary of the E. W. Scripps Company, the station maintains a transmitter on Bear Mountain, near the Cherokee–Bartow county line.

 Channel 14 went on the air February 29, 1988, as WAWA-TV.
 The station was built by Sudbrink Broadcasting, which had acquired the permit from American Communications & Television prior to launch.
-After operating for two and a half years as a general-entertainment independent station with local news for the Rome area, Sudbrink moved the station into the Atlanta market with a new transmitter facility, new WTLK-TV call letters, and a prime time lineup of local and national talk shows.
+After operating for two and a half years as a general-entertainment independent station with local news for the Rome area, Sudbrink moved the station into the Atlanta market with a new transmitter facility, a new WTLK-TV call sign, and a prime time lineup of local and national talk shows.
 Neal Boortz, Suzette Charles, and Hosea Williams were among WTLK-TV's lineup of hosts.
 The station suffered from an inability to gain channel space on Atlanta's cable systems and by 1993 was mostly airing reruns and country music videos.
 It was acquired by Paxson Communications, forerunner to Ion Media, in 1994 and became an infomercial station; these stations formed the core of the Pax network, predecessor to Ion, in 1998.

 History

 WAWA-TV: Construction

-In March 1984, after an agreement among four applicants with the channel, American Communications & Television (AC&T) of Gainesville, Florida, won the construction permit to build channel 14 in Rome, the city's first station since what was then WROM-TV on channel 9 moved to Chattanooga, Tennessee, as WTVC in 1957.
-AC&T selected the call sign WZGA and proposed a conventional general-entertainment independent station, but it prioritized constructing KOOG-TV in Ogden, Utah, deferring the construction to late 1985 after deciding to move the tower from Mount Alto to a site on Vineyard's Mountain in Bartow County so the station to extend its signal into Cobb County.
+In March 1984, after an agreement among four applicants seeking the channel, American Communications & Television (AC&T) of Gainesville, Florida, won the construction permit to build channel 14 in Rome.
+This would be the city's first station since what was then WROM-TV on channel 9 moved to Chattanooga, Tennessee, as WTVC in 1957.
+AC&T selected the call sign WZGA and proposed a conventional general-entertainment independent station, but it prioritized constructing KOOG-TV in Ogden, Utah, first.
+It deferred the construction of the Rome station to late 1985 after deciding to change tower sites; originally proposed for Mount Alto, AC&T instead selected a site on Vineyard's Mountain in Bartow County so the station could extend its signal into Cobb County.
 AC&T sold the construction permit to Sudbrink Broadcasting of West Palm Beach, Florida, in 1986.
 Sudbrink elected to proceed with the original Mount Alto site; in November 1987, Sudbrink bought a building on Shorter Avenue to house the station's studios.

 Channel 14 began telecasting as WAWA-TV on February 29, 1988.
 The station offered talk shows, movies, sitcoms, and two local newscasts each day.